-5.1.25 FIA_SOS.1 Verification of secrets
+5.1.26 FIA_SOS.1 Verification of secrets

-5.1.25.1 FIA_SOS.1 The TSF shall provide a mechanism to verify that secrets meet [assignment: the P_AUTHENTICATION policy].
+5.1.26.1 FIA_SOS.1 The TSF shall provide a mechanism to verify that secrets meet [assignment: the P.STRONG_AUTHENTICATION policy].

-Application Note: The P.AUTHENTICATION policy applies to all other information system users.
-The method of authentication is unspecified by this PP, but must be specified in the ST. The method that is used must be shown to implement the P.AUTHENTICATION policy.
+Application Note: The method of authentication is unspecified by this PP, but must be specified in a ST. The method that is used must be shown to implement the P.STRONG_AUTHENTICATION policy.
 If a password mechanism is used, the mechanism must comply with NNSA password policies.
 The strength of whatever mechanism implemented must be subjected to strength of function analysis.
 (See AVA_SOF.1)

-5.1.26 FIA_UAU.1 Timing of authentication
+5.1.27FIA_UAU.1 Timing of authentication

-5.1.26.1 FIA_UAU.1.1 The TSF shall allow [assignment: list of TSF mediated actions] on behalf of the user to be performed before the user is authenticated.
+5.1.27.1 FIA_UAU.1.1 The TSF shall allow [assignment: list of TSF mediated actions] on behalf of the user to be performed before the user is authenticated.